 If errors occur, the corresponding text is underlined with a red wavy line.
 Hovering the mouse over the error indication shows the corresponding error message.
 The right margin contains markers for each error as well, and clicking on a marker scrolls the editor to the corresponding error.
-Alternatively, you can click the FAILED link in the Log tab grid to move the caret to the error location.
+Alternatively, you can click on the icon for an error message in the Log tab to move the caret to the error location.

-If you prefer to navigate between errors using the keyboard, you can use the define key bindings for the Insertion Point to Next Marker and Insertion Point to Previous Marker actions in the Tool Properties dialog, in the Key Bindings category, in the Editor Commands group.
-Alternative is to use the Goto Next Failed and Goto Previous Failed in the Log tab grid, and then click the link for the FAILED entries.
+If you prefer to navigate between errors using the keyboard, you can define key bindings for the Insertion Point to Next Marker and Insertion Point to Previous Marker actions in the Tool Properties dialog, in the Key Bindings category, in the Editor Commands group.

 Error location information is not available for some databases.
-In that case the complete statement is underlined in the editor.
+You then have to locate the incorrect statement yourself based on the description of the error.

 In addition to the Status indicator in the editor, the object icon in the tree shows a little red cross for invalid procedures, for databases that provide this information.
-You can see this for the UPDATE_STATUS procedure node in the screenshot above.
+You can see this for the UPDATE\STATUS procedure node in the screenshot above.